UniversalDependencies/UD_Greek-GDT/README.md

 # Summary

-The Greek UD treebank is derived from the Greek Dependency Treebank (http://gdt.ilsp.gr), a resource developed and maintained by researchers at the Institute for Language and Speech Processing/Athena R.C. (http://www.ilsp.gr).
+The Greek UD treebank (UD_Greek-GDT) is derived from the Greek Dependency Treebank (http://gdt.ilsp.gr), a resource developed and maintained by researchers at the Institute for Language and Speech Processing/Athena R.C. (http://www.ilsp.gr).